vzvca/libfiber/README.md

  * fibers will not take advantage of multi-processor machines, they will not spread naturally across the available CPU cores.

-In this libray, a fiber is associated to a scheduler.
-A scheduler will contain many fibers.
-A scheduler can run by itself at a periodic rate or can be triggered manually.

 ### Compilation

 This library has been tested on linux debian on amd64, armhf and ppc64 architectures and on Cygwin.
 A slightly modified version has been used in production code.